-Are you looking for the best video editor apps for android?
-Do you make videos but do not have the luxury of a sophisticated device to edit your videos?
+Are you looking for the best video editor apps for Android?
+Do you make videos but do not have the luxury of a sophisticated device to edit them?
 There are several applications that can bridge the editing gap for you.

 In this article, Billzonthestreets has compiled a list of the best video editor apps for android.
 One of the most demanding activities that a gadget may carry out is video editing.
 On computers, it requires improved specs, a large RAM volume, tons of storage, and some technical knowledge of video editing.